 The mix of land uses at Silo Ridge presents opportunities for shared parking/captive parking and the application of parking management techniques.
 As is explained in the Urban Land Institute's report on "Shared Parking," the proximity of various land uses affects the cumulative parking requirements by reason of complimentary variations in the demand for parking at different times of the day, days of the week, and weeks of the year.
-Silo Ridge examples include seasonal and temporal differences in the demand for parking for the golf course and the theater in the Family Activity Barn or Clubhouse bar.
+Silo Ridge examples include seasonal differences in the demand for parking for the golf course and temporal difference in parking demand for the golf course and the theater in the Family Activity Barn or Clubhouse bar.

 In addition to shared parking (where parking for different land uses varies with time), the Urban Land Institute shared parking report recognizes the concept of "captive parkers," where persons are effectively engaged in multiple land-use activities at one time, but count as only a single parking occurrence.
 For example, many Silo Ridge residents whose homes are within a convenient walking distance of the Clubhouse and other Village Green amenities will find it more convenient to leave their cars in their garages and walk to the village green, thereby not registering as parking at the Village Green amenities.
-Furthermore, single family residents will have the opportunity and might find it more convenient to use golf carts as a method of transportation.
-Golf carts will use some of the shared parking spaces, whereby you can fit up to two (2) carts per parking space.
-Furthermore, residents visiting the Clubhouse and the fitness center can park golf carts in the parking spaces in front of these amenities or can drop off carts with the golf attendants at the golf cart storage area under the fitness center.